Bentonite Clay Hair Wash Hair Do’s and Dont’s for the curly girl method

 Step 4

 Deep condition!
 Use a moisturising deep conditioner to plump out those cuticles again.
-Leave on for approximately 30 minutes.
-If you feel like you need a little extra slip apply a conditioner after to comb through.
+Leave it on for approximately 30 minutes.
+If you feel like you need a little extra slip, apply a conditioner after combing it through.

 Step 5

 Rice rinse.
-Bentonite clay is so good at absorbing everything including protein you may need to add back some protein.
-Either do a rice protein treatment in place of step 4 or just a light rice rinse over your conditioner to smooth cuticles.
+Bentonite clay is so good at absorbing everything, including protein you may need to add back some protein.
+Either do a rice protein treatment in place of step 4 or just a light rice rinse over your conditioner to smooth the cuticles.

 Step 6

-Aftercare use a leave in conditioner and style as usual if your hair does not still feel recovered revert to Co washing on the next washes and deep treatment until your hair feels moisturised.
+Aftercare, use a leave in conditioner and style as usual if your hair does not still feel recovered, revert to Co washing on the next wash and deep treatment until your hair feels moisturised.

 Bentonite Clay After Storage.